SumOfUs/Champaign/README.md

 working you'll have to setup the proper credentials by setting [environment variables](config/settings/production.yml) on your production environment.

+If you use a separate endpoint to fetch your Braintree tokens, you can point to it by updating the [env.yml](env.yml) with your `BRAINTREE_TOKEN_URL`.
+By default, Champaign will use its own token endpoint which could degrade performance, so it's recommended that you use a separate service where possible.

 ## Development Setup using Docker

 1. Install Docker - for detailed instructions, go [here](https://docs.docker.com/installation/).